Connect with Students

 If interested in providing food for students during your event, see the University Catering Website for all On-Campus Catering Options, including a wide menu available to non-university organizations.

-Our team partners with employers, faculty, and student groups to coordinate networking events for our students throughout the year.
-If you are interested in participating in one of the events below, please contact Kate Cover.
+Our team partners with employers, faculty, and student groups to offer industry focused networking events for our students throughout the year.
+If you are interested in participating in one of the events, please contact Mindy Evans for information on any upcoming events.

 Connecting with student clubs is a great way to let students know who you are!
 Reach out directly to the club leaders to partner on an event or share specific job opportunities.

 A Mock Interview is an opportunity for our students to complete a practice interview to help them learn and prepare for actual interviews throughout the course of the year.
-If your organization is interested in scheduling mock interviews with our students, please contact Mary Flynt.
+If your organization is interested in scheduling mock interviews this spring please complete the Spring 2019 Mock Interview form.
+If you have any question please email Mary Flynt.

 Career Treks are a career exploration initiative that allows students to travel to various cities in order to gain insight into career fields of interest.
 These immersive experiences provide behind the scenes opportunities for students to engage with an organization, shadow professionals in the workplace, learn about various career paths, meet with Notre Dame alumni, and more.
 Throughout the year our students travel to Chicago, Los Angeles, San Francisco, Boston, and New York to participate in Career Treks.
 If you would like to host a group of students at your office, please contact Bridget Kibbe.